hsnlab/dctrl5g/README.md

     type: Ready
 ```

-### **Control loop**s
+### Control loops

 ContextRelease resources are first processed by the AMF (Access and Mobility Management Function).
-Later steps involve the SMF (Session Management Function)and the UPF (User Plane Function) function.
+Later steps involve the SMF (Session Management Function) and the UPF (User Plane Function) function.

 Consider the below sequence diagram: